 The other triumph is the language and energy of these hopeful no-hope poems.
 The lines sparkle like sharpened knives under the reflected light of glitter-balls.
 From Johnny, the ‘flat out scoundrel rat/ with a scowl, prowling round your council flats,’ to Taxi Girl; ‘a rock n’ roll Marilyn Monroe … waiting for a sunrise myth-busting insomniac,’ – from ‘the narcissistic weight of a post-modern baby Hitler with a twitter’ to Leon himself, wishing he ‘was unhurried, mild, unafraid, perhaps colder, not so wild,’ myriad characters are brought to life with single breath-taking phrases, before the night, still young, but grown oh – so old, takes them off on their way again.

 The upshot of all this is a glowing collection of wild and passionate verse, full of rhythm and urgency, from a poet with a glorious way with words.
-Leon is such an incredible performer – all heart and agitation and countless voices – the worry was always that we would struggle to stick him to the page.
+Leon was such an incredible performer – all heart and agitation and countless voices – the worry was always that we would struggle to stick him to the page.
 This book puts those worries well and truly to bed.
 Hopefully they won’t ‘wake up the following morning/ next to some pricky pick up artist/ who knew how to seduce his way/ into [their] low self esteem…’